pollfish/docs/s2s.md

 You can easily retrieve through every callback how much money were earned in USD cents, by appending and reading param with name **cpa**.

+#### 5.1 Retrieving reward name and value for given survey

+You can retrieve through every callback how much money were earned converted to provided reward name and reward value, by appending and reading param with name **reward_name** and/or **reward_value**.

+| **Note:** You can set these values through the publisher dashboard under section `Reward Settings`

 ### 6. Getting notified when a user is not eligible

 You can register and receive callbacks when a user was not eligible for a survey.
 User not eligible in that case means that either the user was screened out from a particular survey or he/she was marked as fraud by our anti-fraud system.